Planning through the projects

 1. Choose whether to view the lessons by 'Stage/Subject' by clicking the relevant tab at the top of the page.

-2. Select the 'Expand all' button to see all lesson details or the button to see individual lesson details.
+2. Select the 'Reveal lesson content' button to see all lesson details or the lesson title to see individual lesson details.

-3. For the lessons you are planning to teach, click on the lesson title.
+3. For the lessons you are planning to teach, click on the +Add to My planner button.

 Assessing unplanned lessons